 - Software and Data Carpentry workshop material

-The Danish Diabetes Academy hosted, organized, and sponsored this course.
+The Danish Diabetes and Endocrinology Academy hosted, organized, and sponsored this course.
 A huge thanks to them for their involvement, support, and sponsorship!
-Steno Diabetes Center Aarhus employs Luke, who is the lead instructor and curriculum developer.
+Steno Diabetes Center Aarhus and Aarhus University employs Luke, who is the lead instructor and curriculum developer.